 Elements of a change capability

 There are a number of elements of strategic change capability, which need to be tailored to the vision and mission of the organisation and take into account the prevailing organisational culture.
-There is a close and complimentary relationship between a culture that promotes change, and a strategic change capability.
+There is a close and complimentary relationship between a culture that promotes business agility, and a strategic change capability.

 Change Capability requires change to be at the heart of the enterprise leadership framework that determines how leaders are recruited, developed and rewarded.
 This helps to drive effective executive sponsorship of and accountability for transformation and change initiatives, and set a platform for change leadership at multiple levels.